conchoecia/yabtap/README.md

   - It is reproducible.
 Trimming and assembly parameters are consistent across samples.
 This is useful for large-scale comparative studies such as phylogenomics.
   - It is computationally efficient.
 All steps are handled by Snakemake to ensure that steps are only run when necessary, and are parallelized to finish the assemblies faster than a for-loop based pipeline.
   - It can be restarted easily.
 If a run crashes, simply execute the snakemake command again and the pipeline will pick up where it left off.
-  - It has useful additional features. yabtap provides transcript counts and makes databases, saving extra hassle.
+  - It has useful additional features. yabtap provides transcript counts and makes databases, automatically downloads SRA entries and converts to fastq files.

 ## Requirements